 The SPOT platform is a new medical device.
-A clinician-led, clinically validated, clinician decision support tool, SPOT is designed to reduce opioid prescribing error.
+A clinician-led, clinically validated, CE-marked clinician decision support tool, SPOT is proven to significantly improve the confidence of opioid prescribing in users and adherence to best practice guidelines .

-The EQUIP study highlighted that 43.8% of prescriptions contained an error 1.
-All grades of prescriber made errors, and the highest error rate was in Foundation Year 2 doctors2.
-The causes are multifactorial, but root cause analysis identified common themes, include a lack of knowledge of their prescription, pressure of work, and inadequate knowledge of relevant prescribing rules3.
+The EQUIP study highlighted that 43.8% of prescriptions contained an error 2.
+All grades of prescriber made errors, and the highest error rate was in Foundation Year 2 doctors3.
+The causes are multifactorial, but root cause analysis identified common themes, include a lack of knowledge of their prescription, pressure of work, and inadequate knowledge of relevant prescribing rules4.

 As a junior doctor, I know this acutely.
 Out of hours, two weeks after starting work in my first rotation as an FY1 in General Medicine, I was asked to switch a dying patient on nasogastric opiates to a syringe driver.
 Her nasogastric route was compromised.
 It was not a familiar procedure, and I asked for help.